Lake Louise area hiking

 Shuttle required

 Crowds: One of the busiest trails in the Rockies during larch season (roughly Sept 20–30).
-Extremely crowded on weekends.
-Group of four mandatory - fines up to $25,000.
-Season: Open late June through October.
+Very crowded on weekends.
+Group-size orders may be in effect; verify before starting.
+Season: Usually open late June through October.
 Larch peak is Sept 15–25.
-Shuttle sells out weeks in advance for larch season.
-Not accessible in winter.
+Shuttle and access rules change by season; verify current access with Parks Canada.
+Not a winter hiking route.
 Roughly ten switchbacks through subalpine forest; trail levels in Larch Valley and passes Minnestimma Lakes ('Sleeping Water' in Stoney Nakoda).
 Premier larch habitat; golden window Sept 15–25.
 Continues to Sentinel Pass.
-Group of four required during bear season; fines up to $25,000 for non-compliance.
-Bear spray mandatory.
+Restricted-access or group-size orders may be in effect during bear season; verify current Parks Canada wildlife notices.

 Difficult